 - 3.4.1 The extent of each plan shall be sufficient to cover all obstacles except, where an isolated distant obstacle unnecessarily increases a sheet size.
-In these instances, an arrow shall be used along with the appropriate symbol, along with details of the of the distance, bearing and elevation of the obstacle from the end of the applicable runway - 3.4.2 The horizontal scale shall be within the range of 1:10000 to 1:15000. - 3.4.3 The vertical scale shall be ten times the horizontal scale. - 3.4.4 Horizontal and vertical linear scales showing both metres and feet shall be included in charts.
+In these instances, an arrow shall be used along with the appropriate symbol, along with details of the of the distance, bearing and elevation of the obstacle from the end of the applicable runway - 3.4.2 The horizontal scale shall be within the range of 1:10000 to 1:15000. - 3.4.3 [The horizontal scale should be 1:10 000.